Percy Browne House Updates

 Tabor has postponed the Percy Brown House project due to COVID-19.

-It is our understanding that Tabor Academy is revising their earlier plan to demolish the Percy Browne House at 192 Front Street and considering multiple options for renovation and repurposing.
+It is our understanding that Tabor Academy is revising its earlier plan to demolish the Percy Browne House at 192 Front Street and considering multiple options for renovation and repurposing.

 Preservation Massachusetts (PM), the state-wide non-profit historic preservation organization dedicated to preserving the Commonwealth's historic and cultural heritage, was invited by Tabor Academy to collaborate and advise on the project.
 PM has taken on the role of collaborative point person - hearing from and working with a variety of interested parties - and implementing a strategy to connect and engage with the property owner about the potential and future of Richardson's smallest commission.
 Demolition is off the table for the time being and ongoing work continues in an effort to present realistic options and resources for the property.
 This collaboration with both the owner and interested/concerned parties has laid the foundation for reaching a positive preservation outcome for this truly historic and hidden gem.